Fossil Jawless Vertebrates

 Acellular (left) and cellular (right) bone from Dean and Shahar, 2012

 - Acellular if the bone cells migrate away as the bone is laid down and not enclosed by it.
-Particularly dense acellular bone is dentin (aka "dentine"), characteristic of teeth and placoid scales.
+Particularly dense acellular bone (~90% mineral) is dentin (aka "dentine"), characteristic of teeth and placoid scales.
 Dentin is characterized by parallel dentin tubules housing processes of the retreating odontoblasts.

 - Cellular if the bone cells are enclosed inside the bone (right).